 MQA is certified by the Recording Industry Association of America (RIAA) as an approved technology for hi-res music streaming.
 And even in the Recording Academy (Grammy) guidelines for high-resolution music production, MQA is acknowledged for gaining support from many of the most highly respected members of the professional audio community.

 MQA’s commitment doesn’t stop at recorded music.
 The technology is the bedrock of The Master Sessions, an exclusive live-streamed concert event series in partnership with Bluesound and curated by tastemakers Jazz re:freshed and British Underground.
 Each concert is streamed in real-time, using MQA technology, to Bluesound MQA-enabled audio players to audiences in showrooms across the brand’s global dealership network.

 MQA audio also goes hand-in-hand with HD video, with WOWOW – Japan’s premium pay TV broadcaster – harnessing the technology to partner its HD video playback with the highest quality sound.
-Most recently, MQA within video showcased the live performances of UK bands who were due to perform at the cancelled SXSW music festival.
+In 2020, MQA within video showcased the live performances of UK bands who were due to perform at the cancelled SXSW music festival.

 MQA is uniquely built on three pillars: quality, authentication and convenience.
-Its fully end-to-end solution delivers the original recording, in the highest quality, directly from the studio master, in a convenient, efficient way, while authenticating the provenance of an artist’s work.
+Its fully end-to-end solution delivers the original recording, in the highest quality, in a convenient, efficient way, while authenticating the provenance of an artist’s work.

 Whichever music genre you love, MQA brings you closer to the original performance.
 Which leaves one question: why endure a mainstream diet of MP3 quality when you don’t have to?